nathanshearer/gentooinstall/readme.txt

       portage             default      Install Portage
       timezone            default      Set the timezone
       locale              default      Set the locale
-      kernel                           Install and compile the kernel
+      kernel                           Compile and install the kernel
+      initrd                           Create an initrd
       fstab                            Add boot, root, and swap entries bootloader                       Configure and install a bootloader
       update              default      Update the world